yohanswanepoel/ansible_apm_test/README.md

 ```

 ## Elastic Config
-Apply this on your apm_transaction index and index template
+Apply this on your apm_transaction index and index template - **your indexes may have different name**
 ```json

 PUT apm-7.16.3-transaction-000001/_mapping